bahlo/blog/content/post/on-hexagonal-architecture.md

 ## A real-world example

-For this post let's just assume that we're building an API to manage an inventory of some sort – it's still similar to the application I'm building for my client.
+For this post let's just assume that we're building an API to manage an inventory of some sort – it's still similar to the application I'm building.
 You should be able to list all items in the inventory and logged-in users should have basic CRUD access.